jfaurelacroix/foretclimat/install_guide_ubuntu.md

 mv esri-iis-* esri-iis
 mv esri-tomcat-* esri-tomcat
 ```
-make sure that you have all the required tar and license files available (in /media/data/bkp_ArcGIS_files/)
+Make sure that you have all the required tar and license files available (in /media/data/bkp_ArcGIS_files/)
 - ArcGIS_Server_Linux_109_177864.tar.gz
 - ArcGIS_Web_Adaptor_Java_Linux_109_177888.tar.gz
 - apache-tomcat-8.5.63.tar.gz (will be downloaded from the internet if not present in the local ArcGIS software repository)